Albert Einstein Facts For Kids

 When he was about five years old his Dad gave him a simple pocket compass, which became his favorite toy!

 Apparently young Einstein didn’t like the way his grammar school taught him, with all that discipline.
-He also didn’t really care all that much for authority…so he got expelled from a school.
+He also didn’t really care all that much for authority…so he got expelled from school.

 Another headmaster also told him that nothing would ever come of him!